The History Guide

 Access this site to locate primary materials related to the federal government.
 Use the Search button from the homepage toolbar to do a general search or choose one of their web databases to do a more thorough search.
 Types of material included on this site include a link to the Federal Register and access to the full text of historical documents, such as the Declaration of Independence, as well as more current information, such as photographs and papers from the Ford Presidency.

-Brought to you by the U.S. Census Bureau, explore Statistical Abstracts as far back as 1878 to find all types of statistical data about the United States.
+The U.S. Census Bureau stopped compiling this information in 2012 but you can link to the original source where data was gathered to get most recent information.
+Explore Statistical Abstracts as far back as 1878 to find all types of statistical data about the United States.
 Data is as broad as nationwide and as narrow as being specific to certain cities and towns.

 Cold War International History Project